What is Metal Plating?- Definition, Types, & Benefits

 Silver Plating

-Issues that may limit silver plating as a viable plating solution include humidity and galvanic corrosion.
-Specifically, silver plating does not work well for applications that are subjected to high humidity because silver is prone to cracking and flaking, which may eventually expose the base substrate.
+There are issues which will impair silver plating as a solution such as humidity and galvanic corrosion.
+Specifically, silver plating is ineffective for an application if that application had high humidities because silver could crack and flake and expose the base substrate.

 Tin Plating

-A passivation process coats the tin plate with food-grade oil, which also improves the adhesion of lacquers.
-Tin plate sheets can be specified with different thicknesses of tin on each face to better suit the needs of the inside and outside container surfaces to their environments.
+A passivation process coats the tin plate in a food-grade oil which improves lacquer adhesion.
+It is possible to specify tin plate sheets with two different tin thicknesses on each face to better match the environment of the inside and outside surfaces of the container.

-Tin plate is used in other packaging applications as well, from paint cans to grease tins.
-Tin plate is almost invariably manufactured using the hot-dip process.
-Tin plating is also used in the making of electronic components.
+There are other packaging applications that are manufactured with tin plate, not limited to paint cans and grease tins.
+Tin plate is made almost exclusively by the hot-dip process.
+Tin plating is applied in the manufacture of electrical parts.

 Rhodium Plating